Doctors home in on cause of blood clots potentially linked with Covid-19 vaccines - KTVZ

 Doctors home in on cause of blood clots potentially linked with Covid-19 vaccines

-Even though the link is not firm yet, they’re calling the condition vaccine-induced immune thrombotic thrombocytopenia or VITT.
+Even though the link is not yet firm, they’re calling the condition vaccine-induced immune thrombotic thrombocytopenia or VITT.
 It’s characterized by unusual blood clotting combined with a low number of blood-clotting cells called platelets.
 Patients suffer from dangerous clots and, sometimes, hemorrhaging at the same time.

 It’s been linked most firmly with the AstraZeneca coronavirus vaccine, which is in wide use in Europe and the UK.